 Don’t bandage sores.
 Air helps them heal.

-Avoid using any ointment unless it is prescribed.
-Applying the wrong jelly or cream may hold in moisture and slow healing.
+Don't use any ointment unless it is prescribed.
+Using the wrong jelly or cream may hold in moisture and slow healing.

 Don’t pick at the sores.
-This can slow healing, and might cause a sore to become infected.
+This can slow healing.
+It might also get a sore infected.

-If you wear contacts, wash your hands well before putting them in.
+If you wear contacts, wash your hands well with soap and water before putting them in.

 Get plenty of sleep.
 This helps your immune system work its best.